sprngr/dotfiles/README.md

 Congrats, you have installed a new `bash` on OS X.

-If you ever have to upgrade via brew, just remember to update the symlink to `/bin/bash-brew`
+If you ever have to upgrade via `brew`, just remember to update the symlink to `/bin/bash-brew`

 ## Personal App Notes